 1️⃣ What is Stress?

-Stress is a balacning act between the demands you need to meet and the resources you have to meet these demands.
-Every new situation or change affects how you will cope.
+Stress is a balancing act between the demands on your emotions and the resources you have to meet these demands.
+So every new situation or change will affected how you will cope.

 3️⃣.
 1️⃣ Stress response info-graph